 Another from mom’s recipe collection and a favorite of mine.
 The original recipe for these Savory Beef Roll Ups used flank steak, but I like to use thin round steak.
-Pounded out thin, spread with an herb cheese paste, piece of prosciutto and rolled – so delicious.
+Pounded out thin, spread with an herb cheese paste, lemon zest, piece of prosciutto and rolled – these are so delicious.

 I love recipes that bring back memories, either from my mom’s cooking, like this one here, or a night out celebrating, a certain party or occasion.
 Food brings us all closer and is a perfect way to share.